-Tip: Scholarship.com has a long list of scholarships available to single mothers that’s worth checking out if you’re a single mom thinking about going back to school.
+Tip: Scholarship.com has a long list of scholarships available to single mothers that’s worth checking out if you’re a single mom thinking about returning to school.
 Community college classes are inexpensive and a great place to start if you’re unsure about what you’d like to study.

 Tip: Find an inexpensive book or podcast on investing from an expert you admire.
 We have a few Dave Ramsey fans who work at Payactiv (this author included!).

-If you ignore your finances or procrastinate checking your bank statement, you could miss an opportunity to improve your lifestyle.
-Set a timer for a few minutes a week to create a simple budget and check in on your finances.
+If you fail to spend time thinking about improving your financial life or procrastinate checking your bank statement, you could miss an opportunity to improve your lifestyle.
+Set a timer for a few minutes a week to check in on your finances.
 Building the habit of thinking about your finances can help you and your family for years to come.
-If you struggle with feeling motivated to budget, try rewarding yourself with something fun to help rewire your brain.

 As a single mom, it’s essential to be kind to yourself and feel proud of your accomplishments to date.
 Instead of focusing on the past, focus on the present and how you can reach your ideal financial future.
 Your goals will help guide your financial decisions and motivate you to own your finances.
 When you stay in control of your money and stick with a plan, everyone benefits.